truher/all25/lib/src/main/java/org/team100/lib/profile/timed/README.md

-# timed
+# lib.profile.timed

-The package, `lib.profiles.timed` includes profiles that require significant precomputation, kinda like a trajectory.
+This package includes profiles that require significant precomputation, kinda like a trajectory.

+At the moment, the only implementations are wrappers of roadrunner profiles.